Common octopus: Thermoregulation

 As a temperature conformer, O. vulgaris does not have any specific organ or structure dedicated to heat production or heat exchange.
 Like all animals, they produce heat as a result of ordinary metabolic processes such as digestion of food, but take no special means to keep their body temperature within a certain range.
 Their preferred temperature directly reflects the temperature to which they are acclimated.
 They have an acceptable ambient temperature range of 13–28 C, with their optimum for maximum metabolic efficiency being about 20 C.

 As ectothermal animals, common octopuses are highly influenced by changes in temperature.
 All species have a thermal preference where they can function at their basal metabolic rate.
 The low metabolic rate allows for rapid growth, thus these cephalopods mate as the water becomes closest to the preferential zone.
 Increasing temperatures cause an increase in oxygen consumption by O. vulgaris.
 Increased oxygen consumption can be directly related to the metabolic rate, because the breakdown of molecules such as glucose requires an input of oxygen, as explained by the Krebs cycle.
 The amount of ammonia excreted conversely decreases with increasing temperature.
 The decrease in ammonia being excreted is also related to the metabolism of the octopus due to its need to spend more energy as the temperature increases.
 Octopus vulgaris will reduce the amount of ammonia excreted in order to use the excess solutes that it would have otherwise excreted due to the increased metabolic rate.
 Octopuses do not regulate their internal temperatures until it reaches a threshold where they must begin to regulate to prevent death.
 The increase in metabolic rate shown with increasing temperatures is likely due to the octopus swimming to shallower or deeper depths to stay within its preferential temperature zone.

+Reproduction

+Spawning of O. vulgaris in this area extends from December to September with a unique peak in spring months.